The Serval or Tierboskat: S. African Wild Cat

 Zulus killed over 1,300 british troops.
 The Zulu army suffered around a thousand deaths.

-The battle was a decisive victory for the Zulus and caused the defeat of the first British invasion of Zululand.
+The battle was a decisive victory for the Zulus and caused the defeat of the first British invasion of Zululand

 Brian Palmer